xster/flutter-wiki/Triage.md

 * [Most requested features](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc): none of the top 20ish bugs are new, and they've all been considered before and have appropriate milestones.
 * [Most requested bugs](https://github.com/flutter/flutter/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+-label%3A%22severe%3A+new+feature%22+): nothing surprising in the list; consider adding `customer: crowd` `customer critical` labels.

-We also want to regularly check https://developer.apple.com/news/ for updates that might affect us.

 In addition, a bot takes care of these:
 * [Bugs pending feedback](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22waiting+for+customer+response%22+sort%3Aupdated-desc): close bugs with outstanding requests after 4 weeks, remove the label for bugs with answers.

-# Critical PR triage
+## News

+We also want to regularly check https://developer.apple.com/news/ for updates that might affect us.

+## PRs

 We regularly check that the following PRs are not being neglected, and have appropriate labels: